 The main goal is to enable industrial innovation and give the industry long term access to world class fundamental competence and candidates.
 This will enable the industry to maintain its position at the forefront of sustainable innovation.

 MOVE develops knowledge, methods and technologies for robust, efficient structures and for maintenance of equipment in extreme waters.
 These technologies will open new opportunities for Norwegian industry and other stakeholders that work in the Arctic, in deep water, and with wind turbines and deep sea mining.

 The primary objective is to become a leading international subsea research center that provides top quality candidates, knowledge and technology innovations.
 This will be done in partnership with the most important industrial players in the field.

 SAMCoT is a leading national and international centre for the development of robust technology necessary for sustainable exploration and exploitation of the valuable and vulnerable Arctic region.

-NTNU is partner in nine Centres for Research-based Innovation
+NTNU is partner in eight Centres for Research-based Innovation

 The Arctic University of Norway (UiT) hosts the Centre.

 SINTEF Fisheries and Aquaculture hosts the Centre.

 Smart Maritime – Norwegian Centre for improved energy-efficiency and reduced emissions from the maritime sector